alvinli04/APCSFinalProject/README.md

 ### 6/4/2021
 Andrew - Added different start page with a clickable play button.
 Added menu functionality - different levels to be implemented

+### 6/5/2021
+Andrew - Finished implementing different levels with clickable buttons to navigate to them in the menu.